Pediatric Hematology-Oncology Fellowship

 • Hometown: Harper, Texas

-• Fun fact about me: I have piloted a submarine and have been ~1000 feet below water.
+• Fun fact about me: I have piloted a submarine and been about 1000 feet below the Atlantic Ocean.

-• Favorite TV show to binge when not on call: I love The Office and Portlandia.
+• Favorite TV show to binge when not on call: The Office and Portlandia

 Cameron